twisteroidambassador/udpack/README.md

     UDP Client ---------- Packer =============== Unpacker ---------- UDP server
                  upstream ==>                      <== downstream

-## Notes to developers
+## How to use

-The configuration file is no more.
-Just construct your packer pipeline in code!
+For this one: write code, not configuration.
+Simply construct your desired pipeline from the available packers and instantiate your packer.
+See `script.py` for an example.